dladd/pyFormex/sphinx/intro.rst

 they just do this because they find pyFormex very helpful in their normal daily activities.

-If you are a professional pyFormex user and required guaranteed support, you can check with `FEops`_, a young company providing services with and support for pyFormex.
+If you are a professional pyFormex user and require guaranteed support, you can check with `FEops`_, a young company providing services with and support for pyFormex.
+[2]_

 .. rubric:: Footnotes

-.. [#] A stent is a tube-shaped structure that is e.g. used to reopen (and keep open) obstructed blood vessels.
+.. [#] A stent is a tubular structure that is e.g. used to reopen (and keep open) obstructed blood vessels.

 .. [#] Third parties may offer pyFormex extensions and/or professional support that are fee-based.

 ..
 End